Blogger, writer, and social media maven. I love the internet and have been blogging and writing online since 1996.

 Who Are We?

 Ask any American what his nationality is, and nine out of ten, he won’t say “American.”
-Instead he’ll say something like, “I’m half French and half Polish with a little German thrown in.”
+Instead, he’ll say something like, “I’m half French and half Polish with a little German thrown in.”
 There are large organizations of Italian-Americans, Irish-Americans, Polish-Americans, Russian-Americans, Greek-Americans, Mexican-Americans, and other hyphenated Americans all across the United States dedicated to preserving the customs and language of the ancestral homeland.
 That homeland may be a country that was left behind six generations ago, or just yesterday.
 With the notable exceptions of Native-Americans who were already here, and African-Americans who were brought here as merchandise, and became fellow-citizens only after a long and bloody civil war, every American is the descendant of somebody who voluntarily came to America from somewhere else.
 And every American carries a piece of that ”somewhere else” inside him.

 We are a patchwork people, a cultural and ethnic stew.
 Every big American city has a Chinatown and Little Italy along with dozens of other ethnic enclaves.
 Our roots are shallow, extending back only a few generations.
 We know little about our past.
 We live in the present and the future.
-As a nation we are very young.
-A proud Italian American may never have visited Italy, know not one word of Italian, but still thrill when the land of his ancestors wins the World Cup.
+As a nation, we are very young.
+A proud Italian American may never have visited Italy, know not one word of Italian, but still gets excited when the land of his ancestors wins the World Cup.
 We yearn for the continuity of place and family that is routine in Europe and Asia.
 That is why you find busloads of us touring England and Ireland, France, Belgium, Germany, Italy, Japan, China, and the rest of the world, trying to find a connection that was lost years ago.
 And when we find it, we are delighted.
 The stories are quite moving.

 Forefathers by Dan Fogelberg

-Personal Stories are Moving
+Personal Stories Are Moving

 I have a friend who somehow got in touch with relatives in Sweden, the country from which her grandparents had emigrated a hundred years ago.
 These long lost cousins were as happy to find her as she was to find them through the wonders of the internet.
 She went to Sweden for a visit, and a big family reunion was held at which she was the guest of honor.
 She was overwhelmed at the warmth of the welcome given to her by people she had never met.
 “I am a stranger to you” she said.
 “No, replied her new-found Swedish cousin, “you are family.
 You have been away and now you are home.”
 Could there be a stronger testament to the ties of blood than that?